Saturday, September 20, 2025

 I also thought it would be good to sit with the arguments raised in the Q&A so I could consider them more deeply, rather than posting a hot take.

-Last September when this issue first blew up, and again this month, I've seen some stuff on Reddit, Tiktok and X that I kinda wish I hadn't.
+Last September when the garden suite issue first blew up, and again this month, I've seen some stuff on Reddit, Tiktok and X that I kinda wish I hadn't.

-I'm not going to link to it, because over the past year (...decade ...week), it has felt more and more important to make a deliberate effort to discuss a political issue like this without letting the algorithms polarize us further.
+I'm not going to link to it, because over the past year (...decade ...week), it has felt more and more vital to make a deliberate effort to discuss a political issue like this without letting the algorithms polarize us further

-We all have to continue to live side-by-side once the flashpoint-of-the-moment has passed.
+But the rest of us have to continue to live side by side once the flashpoint-of-the-moment has passed.

 Quite literally, in this case.

-So it's good practice to see if we can disagree and even argue heatedly without hating each other.
+So it's good practice to see if we can disagree, discuss, and even argue heatedly, without hating each other.

 [More after the jump... lots more, but I think the ending is worth it...]